 12:30–14:30 Bus meeting point to be announced for the excursion to Rancho Zapata, a mezcal plantation and brewery, where we will have the option of ordering lunch ala carte (each choosing and paying for whatever you might want to consume — or, alternatively, bringing a sack lunch you can eat on the bus, and just order a beverage).
 You can taste the mezcal here for free and you can take the optional tour where the production of mezcal is explained.
 From Rancho Zapata, we will continue on the road to nearby Mitla.

 14:30–19:00 Excursion to Mitla (site map) with Ron Spores, who will introduce this archaeological site on the bus.
 We will see remnants of pre-Columbian codex-like murals on some of the lintels of the palaces.
 The buildings are also decorated with geometric patterns that are very different from Monte Albán.
 They echo some of the patterns in Zapotec textiles.
 We will be allowed into some of the rooms.
 There are subterranean spaces you can visit at the archaeological site, too.
 Here we will also find a Catholic church built in the middle of the ancient settlement.
 Please be prepared for the admission fee and a tip for the bus driver.
-We will stop briefly on the way back to Oaxaca City to see El Tule, an enormous ahuehuete tree.
+If we have time, we will stop briefly on the way back to Oaxaca City to see El Tule, an enormous ahuehuete tree.
 We hope to return to Oaxaca by 7 PM, but the return time can vary according to traffic conditions.

 Thursday, July 10